molgenis/molgenis/docs/user_documentation/ref-emx.md

 For all technical names in the EMX format, the following rules apply:
 - No special characters, except for; '_' and '#', only letters, numbers are allowed.
 - No names starting with digits.
-- Maximum length for names is 30 chars.
-- Keywords used by programming languages (e.g. java, javascript, postgresql) are not allowed.
+- The keywords: "login", "logout", "csv", "base", "exist", "meta", are not allowed.

 These rules only apply to the technical names, labels are not limited by these rules.